Gautam Karve

 Physics lab skills

-Physics concept taught by Gautam
+Physics concepts taught by Gautam

 The session focused on introducing circular motion, particularly angular velocity and radians.
 The Student practiced applying the relationship between linear and angular velocity to a car tire problem.
 The Tutor introduced the concept of radians, explaining its relation to degrees and arc length, and planned to continue with centripetal acceleration in the next session.